-By train the journey from Lumphun to Bangkok takes from 10 to 15 hours depending upon which train you take and the delays you encounter on route.
+By train the journey from Lumphun to Bangkok is scheduled to take from 10 to 14 hours depending upon which train you take.

 Train Times from Lamphun to Bangkok

 There are 5 direct train services a day from Lamphun to Bangkok.

 - The fastest train from from Lamphun to Bangkok is Train #8 departing at 09:05 and scheduled to complete the journey from Lamphun to Bangkok in 9 hours 50 minutes.

 - The fastest train from from Lamphun to Bangkok is Train #102 departing at 06:52 is scheduled to complete the journey from Lamphun to Bangkok in 13 hours 33 minutes.